maubanel/UE5-CPP-Overview/init/README.md

 ##### `Step 7.`\|`CPPOVR`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Comment out the line that doesn't compile.
-We can still change the variable by assigning it a new value with the `=` assignment operator.
+We can still change the variable by assigning it a new value using the `=` assignment operator.

 ![assignment operator compiles](images/assignwithEqualsagain.png)